hharryyf/Connect4/C++_Player/README.md

 * [Setup](#setup)

 ## General info
 This project consists of a bunch of connect4 players.
 The project is still under development.
-We **plan** to implement at least the following 2 players:
+We **plan** to implement at least the following 3 players:

 1) an alpha-beta pruning player with endgame transposition table

+2) a pure MCTS player

-2) a MCTS player with Deep Learning enhancement
+3) a MCTS player with Deep Learning enhancement

-We also support: human play mode in a terminal window, and a game player that allows game players of different language to compete accross a socket
+We also support: human play mode in a terminal window

+Optional task: A game player that allows game players of different language to compete accross a socket

 ## Technologies
 Project is created with:
-* LibTorch: 1.12.1
+* LibTorch: >= 1.12.1
-* CMake: 3.24.1
+* CMake: >= 3.24.1
 * C++ 14

 ## Setup